Immy Smith 15/11/22

 Sprawling and undulating, Brockwell Park has it all.
 Genuinely.
 Aside from sweeping views across London’s skyline, here you’ll also find a walled garden, tennis courts, football pitches, a café, a BMX track and not just one but three ponds.
 Get in!
 It’s the kind of leafy expanse where you could spend hours exploring overgrown corners, spectating sporting antics or looking pensively over one of the lakes, channelling the vibe of a Georges Seurat painting, only perhaps without a parasol.

 You’ll have already seen the market stalls setting up as you arrived at the station (that is, if you were brave enough to navigate Southeastern rail before 10am on a Sunday morning).
-Having had your fill of coffee and pastries, you’re primed for some retail therapy.
-Here, you’ll find over 50 traders selling everything from fresh veg and French pastries to award-winning hot sauce and artisanal crafts.
+Having had your fill of coffee and waffle, you’re primed for some retail therapy.
+At Herne Hill Market you’ll find over 50 traders selling everything from fresh veg and French pastries to award-winning hot sauce and artisanal crafts.
 Not to be missed is edgy veg from Wild Country Organics and Mercanti di Calabria, where you can pick up a bottle of zippy extra virgin olive oil and raw honey.
 If you can, tear yourself away from the market – so you’re not laden with enough condiments to cater for an apocalypse – and walk ever so slightly south towards Dulwich, and a dose of culture.

 Take a leisurely 20 minute stroll from Herne Hill Market to Dulwich Picture Gallery.
 The building itself has a colourful history; it was set up in 1811 as London’s first purpose-built gallery, with art amassed by the collector Sir Francis Bourgeois (yes, really).
 After his death, it was left in the solid hands of architect Sir John Soane (he of quirky Holborn museum fame) to design the building, which still houses the original collection of over 600 Old Masters paintings.